Skip to main content

 O-Level– GCE Ordinary Level

-The Singapore-Cambridge GCE Ordinary Level (O-Level) examination is taken by Secondary 4 students (age 16) in Singapore.
+The Singapore-Cambridge GCE Ordinary Level (O-Level, also referred to as Cambridge O Level) examination is taken by Secondary 4 Express or Secondary 5 Normal Academic students (typically age 16-17) in Singapore.
 It covers subjects including English, Mathematics (E-Maths and A-Maths), Sciences, and Humanities.
 O-Level results determine eligibility for Junior College, Polytechnic, or ITE pathways.
 Grades range from A1 (best) to F9.
 Under Full Subject-Based Banding, the SEC examination is being introduced, while O-Level remains relevant for current cohorts during the transition.

 A-Level– GCE Advanced Level

-The Singapore-Cambridge GCE Advanced Level (A-Level) examination is taken by Junior College students (JC1-JC2, ages 17-18).
+The Singapore-Cambridge GCE Advanced Level (A-Level) examination is taken by Junior College students (JC1-JC2, also abbreviated J1-J2, ages 17-18).
 Students take H1 and H2 subjects, with H2 being more rigorous.
 A-Level results are the primary criteria for local university admission.
 Grades range from A to U (ungraded).
+Also referred to as Cambridge A Level.

 AL Score– Achievement Level

-Achievement Level (AL) is the PSLE scoring system introduced in 2021, replacing the previous T-score.
+Achievement Level (AL) is the PSLE scoring system introduced in 2021, replacing the previous T-score aggregate.
 Each subject is graded from AL1 (best) to AL8, and the four subject scores are added together for a total PSLE score ranging from 4 to 32 (lower is better).
 AL1 requires a raw score of 90% or above, while AL8 is below 20%.
 The AL system reduces fine differentiation and focuses on broad bands of achievement.
+Parents familiar with the old T-score system should note that AL scores cannot be directly converted to T-scores — the two systems use fundamentally different calculations.

 N-Level– GCE Normal Level